shnsk1995/PCAGenerator/README.md

 ## 🚀 Features

-- Accepts input data in CSV or Excel format with metadata rows
+- Accepts input data in CSV format with metadata rows
 - Optionally **exclude** specified samples prior to PCA
 - Visualize PCA with points colored or shaped by group / condition
 - Display sample names on plot
 - Zoom / pan interactive plot window
 - Regenerate PCA runs with updated settings
-- Packaging includes a Python runtime so users don’t need to install Python
+- Packaging includes a .NET and Python runtime so users don’t need to install Python or .NET runtimes separately

 ---

 ## 🛠 Requirements

 - .NET (for WPF) — version matching project target (e.g. .NET 8)
+- Application is built as a self contained executable, so users do not need to install .NET separately
 - Embedded Python runtime (shipped within the `Python/` folder)
 - Python dependencies (via `site-packages`) for the PCA script (e.g. `numpy`, `pandas`, `scikit-learn`, `seaborn`, `matplotlib`)
 - For development: Visual Studio (or other C# IDE) + Python development tools